why Realty Income Corporation [O] is a Good Choice for Investors After New Price Target of $68.75

-Realty Income Corporation [NYSE: O] plunged by -$1.02 during the normal trading session on Tuesday and reaching a high of $50.54 during the day while it closed the day at $49.85.
-Realty Income Corporation stock has also loss -11.47% of its value over the past 7 days.
-However, O stock has declined by -35.86% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -37.27% and lost -32.30% year-on date.
+Realty Income Corporation [NYSE: O] loss -1.71% on the last trading session, reaching $49.32 price per share at the time.
+Realty Income Corporation represents 355.05 million in outstanding shares, while the company has a total market value of $17.51 billion with the latest information.
+O stock price has been found in the range of $49.12 to $50.91.

-The market cap for O stock reached $17.70 billion, with 355.05 million shares outstanding and 342.70 million shares in the current float.
-Compared to the average trading volume of 3.73M shares, O reached a trading volume of 2392514 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.76M shares, O reached a trading volume of 2044895 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for O shares is $68.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on O stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.